 Though the budget slashing has slowed, total fiscal support (factoring in federal stimulus money) is still 10.8 percent lower this year than before the recession, and since 2008, 38 states have cut their post-secondary education budgets, with some like Arizona, cutting a whopping 36.6 percent over that time.

 “Barring a further downturn in the economy, the relatively small overall change from FY12 to FY13 suggests that higher education may be at the beginning stages of a climb out of the fiscal trough caused by the last recession,” writes James C. Palmer, editor of Grapevine, in the press release.
 “But full recovery to prerecession levels of state support is likely to be a long-term process.”

-As enrollments drop along with state and federal support, colleges and universities will have to find new sources of revenue, lower their expenses, and reengineer their administrative costs, which have ballooned in the last decade.
+As enrollments drop along with state and federal support, colleges and universities will have to find ways to lower their expenses and reengineer their administrative costs, which have ballooned in the last few years.

 This year, Florida takes the largest blow to its higher education spending, with an 8 percent cut, with Alabama coming in next with a 6 percent slash.
-Though 30 states actually increased their spending this year, 16 of those increases were by 2 percent or less – barely keeping up with inflation.
+Though 18 states actually increased their spending this year, 16 of those increases were by less than 2 percent – barely keeping up with inflation.

 “We’re not back to pre-recessionary levels by a long shot.
 But if the economy picks up, I do think state revenues to higher education will pick up as well,” says Palmer.
 “People still want to go to college and state policymakers still want their constituents to have the opportunity to go to college.”